-Aescin, aescine, Aesculaforce®, aescule, aesculetin, buckeye, bongay, chestnut, conkers, conquerors, coumarins, eschilo, escin, escina, escine, fatty acids, fish poison, flavonoids, graine de marronier d'Inde, fraxetin glucoside, fraxin, HCSC, H. vulgare Gaertnhestekastanje, Hippocastabi folium, Hippocastanaceae (family), Hippocastani semen, horsechestnut, horse chestnut seed extract, HCSE, linolenic acid, Marron Europeen, Marronier, NV-101, palmitic acid, quinines, Rokastaniensamen, rosskastanie, scopoletin glucoside, scopolin, Spanish chestnut, steric acid, sterols, tannins, Venastat®, Venoplant®, Venostasin®.
+Aescin, aescine, Aesculaforce®, aescule, aesculetin, Aesculushippocastanum L., buckeye, bongay, chestnut, conkers, Conquerors, coumarins, eschilo, escin, escina, escine, esculin, fatty acids, fish poison, flavonoids, graine de marronnier d'Inde (French), fraxetin glucoside, fraxin, H. vulgare Gaertn., hestekastanje (Danish, Norwegian), HCSE, Hippocastanaceae (family), Hippocastani folium, Hippocastani semen, horse chestnut seed extract, horsechestnut, lectin, linolenic acid, Marron Europeen, marronnier (French), NV-101, palmitic acid, quinines, Rokastaniensamen, Rosskastanie (German), scopoletin glucoside, scopolin, Spanish chestnut, steric acid, sterols, tannins, Venastat®, Venoplant®.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.